MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab05_Home Health.md

 In the last exercise, we assigned **Home Health Work Order** 00034 to our Home Health Bookable Resource.
 We will now view and make updates to the work order in the Field Service mobile app, and then view those changes in the Microsoft Cloud for Healthcare Home Health app.

-1. On your mobile device, log into the Field Service Mobile App as your Bookable Resource user.
+1. [] On your mobile device, log into the Field Service Mobile App as your Bookable Resource user.
 If you encounter a message that says “Contact your administrator for access to your organization’s mobile apps”, select the menu icon in the top left and **toggle Show non-production apps to Yes**.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P52.png)![Graphical user interface, application, Teams Description automatically generated](./IMAGES/Lab05/L5P53.png)![Graphical user interface, application, Teams Description automatically generated](./IMAGES/Lab05/L5P54.png)

-1. In the list of environments, find the Microsoft Cloud for Healthcare environment that you have been working in.
+1. [] In the list of environments, find the Microsoft Cloud for Healthcare environment that you have been working in.
 You will find the Home Health Work Order in the calendar view in an **In Progress** state.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P55.png)

-1. Click to open the Work Order.
+1. [] Select to open the Work Order.
 Notice the **Booking Status** says **In Progress**.
 Expand the status field using the blue arrow in the upper right.
-Click the **magnifying glass** next to the status field to modify the value.
+Select the **magnifying glass** next to the status field to modify the value.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P56.png)![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P57.png)

-1. Remove **In progress** from the selected values by clicking the **x** next to it.
+1. [] Remove **In progress** from the selected values by selecting the **x** next to it.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P58.png)![Graphical user interface, text, application, chat or text message Description automatically generated](./IMAGES/Lab05/L5P59.png)

-1. Set the **Booking Status** to **Completed** to close the Work Order.
-Click **Save** in the upper right.
+1. [] Set the **Booking Status** to **Completed** to close the Work Order.
+Select **Save** in the upper right.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./IMAGES/Lab05/L5P60.png)![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P61.png)

-1. The Work order has been completed and the time values have reflected based on the start time and when we completed the order.
+1. [] The Work order has been completed and the time values have reflected based on the start time and when we completed the order.
 We are now finished with the mobile app.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P62.png)![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P63.png)

-1. Navigate back to the **Home Health** app.
+1. [] Navigate back to the **Home Health** app.
 You’ll see on the schedule board the work order has been updated to show the reflected time and status.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab05/L5P64.png)

-1. Click **Home Care** on the site map and find **Work Order 00034**.
+1. [] Select **Home Care** on the site map and find **Work Order 00034**.
 You will see that the **System Status** has been updated to **Complete**.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./IMAGES/Lab05/L5P65.png)